Blender Video Editing Quick Tip Sheet

 - Rightclick video strip ->

-Movie Strip -> Set Render Size
+Movie Strip -> Set Render Size (sets output size to input size)

-to zoom out to see entire strip within the window
+Home to zoom out to see entire strip within the window

 Editing